Heavy Traffic Joint Queue Length Distribution without Resource Pooling

-Stochastic Processing Networks (SPNs) \cite{williams_survey_SPN} are ubiquitous in engineering with applications in manufacturing, telecommunications, transportation, computer systems, etc. A general stochastic processing network consists of jobs or packets that compete for service by limited resources.
+Stochastic Processing Networks (SPNs) \cite{williams_survey_SPN} are ubiquitous in engineering with applications in manufacturing, telecommunications, transportation, computer systems, etc. A general stochastic processing network consists of jobs or packets that compete for limited resources.
 SPNs in general are modeled using a set of interacting queues.
 A key performance metric of interest in such systems is delay and queue length.
-In general, it is not possible to obtain an exact expression for the steady-state behavior in such queues.
+In general, it is not possible to exactly characterize the steady-state queue length behavior in such SPNs.
 Therefore, SPNs are studied in various asymptotic regimes.
 In this paper, we consider the heavy-traffic regime where the system is loaded close to its capacity.
-The queue length in this case, usually blows up to infinity, at a rate of $1/\epsilon$, where $\epsilon$ is the heavy-traffic parameter, denoting the gap between the arrival rate and the system capacity.
+The queue length in this case, usually blows up to infinity, at a rate of $1/\epsilon$, where $\epsilon$ is the heavy-traffic parameter that denotes the gap between the arrival rate and the system capacity.
 Therefore, the objective of interest is typically the asymptotic behavior of the queue length, scaled by $\epsilon$.

 Heavy-traffic analysis took root in the work of Kingman \cite{kingman1962_brownian}, who showed that the scaled queue length of a single server queue converges to an exponential random variable in heavy traffic.
 This was done using diffusion limit approximation and studying the limiting reflected Brownian motion process.
 Since then, a variety of SPNs has been studied in heavy traffic.
 A key phenomenon in the heavy-traffic regime is that the multi-dimensional queue-length vector typically collapses to a lower-dimensional subspace.
 This is called the \textit{State Space Collapse} (SSC), and simplifies the analysis of an SPN.
 When the so-called Complete Resource Pooling (CRP) condition is satisfied, various SPNs exhibit an SSC to a one-dimension subspace, i.e., a line.
-In this case, the SPN behaves like a single server queue in heavy traffic, and the limiting distribution of scaled queue lengths can be represented using a single exponential random variable.
+In this case, the SPN behaves like a single server queue in heavy traffic, and the limiting distribution of scaled queue lengths converges to an exponential random variable.
 CRP intuitively means that there is a single bottleneck in the system leading to heavy traffic.
 A popular example of such a system is the load-balancing system under an algorithm such as join-the-shortest queue \cite{foschini1978basic}.